by chelsea schuyler

 Turns out, the body goes for the thermostat option.
 It’s called the hypothalamus, which is a little nubbin at the base of your brain.
 I’ve included a picture but really, since when have brain-location-pictures ever helped anyone?
 They’re all just globular curves with a highlighted bit.
 Just imagine a box of neurons somewhere that complain all day long about the temperature outside.

 The hypothalamus is the one that decides whether to engage in making you colder or hotter – called thermoregulation.
-This is to prevent hyperthermia or hypothermia, which, after a long enough time, is referred to as “incompatible with life.”
+This is to prevent hyperthermia or hypothermia, which, after a long enough time, are both referred to as “incompatible with life.”
+Which I love.
+Like saying, “Oh, sorry life, you and me, we’re just not compatible.
+We like smoking hellscapes and frozen ice worlds, but you insist on ‘living’.”

-(By the way, that other fish is called the moss piglet, aka water bear or tardigrade, which is hypothermia’s soulmate because it can survive in temperatures pushing -459°F; -273°C otherwise known as absolute zero! …Not actually a fish.
+(Hypo- and hyperthermia are convinced there are other fish in the sea, and will probably soon discover love in the tardigrade.
+The microscopic moss piglet, aka water bear, aka tardigrade, can survive in temperatures pushing -459°F; -273°C otherwise known as absolute zero! …Not actually a fish.
 Stay with me here.)

 How Does the Hypothalamus Work?